MACRS Solar Depreciation

 Qualifying solar energy equipment is eligible for a cost recovery period of five years.
 For equipment on which an Investment Tax Credit (ITC) the owner must reduce the project’s appreciable basis by one-half the value of the 30% ITC.
 This means the owner is able to deduct 85 percent of his or her tax basis.

-“Depreciation” is the loss of value that occurs over time when the object purchased is sued for a specific use.
+“Depreciation” is the loss of value that occurs over time when the object purchased is used for a specific use.
 As a business owner, you are eligible to deduct this “loss in value” from your taxable income when used for your business.
 If you are running a profitable business, and you can show that the solar power you are generating is for business use (as opposed to personal use), then it may have a strong impact on reducing your bottom line.

 For our calculations, we assume that our clients maintain a 30% tax rate.
 Your personal rate will likely vary.
 Understanding which portion of your solar investment is eligible for depreciation is important to know.